-For the price, video quality is poor, so don't expect to be recording amazing footage from the air.
-If you invest in some extra batteries and time in learning to fly it properly, the H107D can be a rewarding and fun drone.
+If you invest in some extra batteries and time in learning to fly it properly (it's completely manual with no auto-hovering), the H107D can be a rewarding and fun drone.
 But, compared to the others here, it is much more of a toy.

 Read our full Hubsan X4 FPV review